Anthony JoshuaBritish Boxer

-Anthony Joshua is a British boxer who is currently a unified world heavyweight champion and a former Olympic champion.
+Anthony Joshua is a British boxer.
+He is an Olympic gold medallist and a two-time former unified world heavyweight champion.

 The Watford-born boxer won gold in the super heavyweight division at the 2011 World Championship.

 Anthony represented hosts Great Britain at London 2012 Olympics and the 6ft 6ins boxer won gold in the super heavyweight division.

 Joshua turned professional in 2013.
 He became the British and Commonwealth heavyweight champion when he beat Scottish boxer Gary Cornish in 2015.

 Anthony beat undefeated Dillian Whyte in December 2015 before he became the IBF heavyweight champion thanks to a second-round stoppage.